EDUCBA

 • At the Top Right, an Outliner is given.

-• At the top of the UI, and Info Editor is seen.
+• At the top of the UI, an Info Editor is seen.

-Step 11: The User Interface of the Program is designed in such a way that helps the user in understanding each tool and feature easily.
+Step 11: The User Interface of the Program is designed in such a way that helps the user understand each tool and feature easily.

 Step 13: The users can access the tools easily and effectively.
-They need not spend time on selecting between the various tools.
+They need not spend time selecting between the various tools.
 Blender also uses a lot of keyboard shortcuts to accelerate the work.
-These keyboard shortcuts can be modified and updated in the Keymap Editor.
+Users can modify and update these keyboard shortcuts in the Keymap Editor.

 Recommended Articles